Partition functions on squashed seven-spheres and holography: Introduction

-The above universal results only apply to the weak coupling regime.
-To evaluate the field theory free energies in more regions, we consider two toy models: the O($N$) vector model, which is equivalent to conformally coupled scalars, and a free fermion model.
-The free energy of the field theories can be obtained by taking advantage of the spectrum of the Laplacian and the Dirac operators on our squashed metric \cite{Nilsson:1983ru,Eastaugh:1985ew}, where the path integral boils down to a Gaussian integral, making the evaluation of the free energy for generic squashing $\lambda$ possible. \cite{Hartnoll:2005yc,Anninos:2012ft,Anninos:2013rza} We have also investigated the behavior of free energy at small squashing analytically and at large squashing numerically.
-The correspondence between free energies at small squashing \cite{Bobev:2017asb,Bueno:2018yzo,Bueno:2020odt} and large squashing \cite{Bobev:2017asb,Hartnoll:2005yc,Anninos:2012ft} have been investigated in the same gravity and field theories but in squashed three-sphere.
-We have extended the nice correspondence to seven-sphere with SU(2) bundle.
+The above universal results only apply to cases where the squashing is small.
+For finite squashing, we consider two toy models: the O($N$) vector model, which is equivalent to conformally coupled scalars, and a free fermion model.
+The free energy of the field theories can be obtained by taking advantage of the spectrum of the Laplacian and the Dirac operators on our squashed metric \cite{Nilsson:1983ru, Eastaugh:1985ew}, where the path integral boils down to a Gaussian integral, making the evaluation of the free energy for generic squashing $\lambda$ possible. \cite{Hartnoll:2005yc, Anninos:2012ft, Anninos:2013rza} We have also investigated the behavior of free energy at small squashing analytically and at large squashing numerically.
+The comparison among free energies of holographic CFTs, the O($N$) model, and the free fermion model has been studied at small squashing \cite{Bobev:2017asb, Bueno:2018yzo, Bueno:2020odt} and large squashing \cite{Bobev:2017asb, Hartnoll:2005yc, Anninos:2012ft} where the boundary is a squashed three-sphere.
+We have extended this exploration to the seven-sphere with SU(2) bundle.

-Generally speaking, the study of AdS$_8$/CFT$_7$ is harder than lower dimensions because of the lack of superconformal algebra in field theories with $d\ge 7$, \cite{Nahm:1977tg, Shnider:1988wh} where powerful non-perturbative techniques such as supersymmetric localization are not applicable.
-But we managed to contribute to non-trivial checks in AdS/CFT without supersymmetries in a special bottom-up model.

 The structure of the paper is as follows.
 In Section \ref{BulkTheory}, we introduce two bulk metric ansatzes which preserve SO(5)$\times$SO(3) isometry and solve the Einstein equations.
 We also calculate the gravitational free energy as a function of the squashing parameter $\lambda$.
 The field theory calculations are included in Section \ref{BoundaryTheory}, where we begin with the small-squashing behavior for generic CFT living on SU(2) squashed seven spheres and U(1) squashed $(2k+1)$-spheres.
 We also evaluate the free energy of both conformally-coupled scalar and free fermion fields using different methods.
 In section \ref{SectionofComparison}, we compare bulk and boundary free energies.